Teacher looking at sheets with visuals on them

 How the practice works

-Watch this video to learn more about this practice.
+Watch this video to learn more about how to use visual supports in your classroom.

 Duration: 3:11